CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 <span class="description">
 *See [our forum post](https://forum.asana.com/t/no-more-parsing-story-text-new-fields-on-stories/42924) for more info on when conditional fields are returned.*

-A *story* represents an activity associated with an object in the Asana system.
-Stories are generated by the system whenever users take actions such as creating or assigning tasks, or moving tasks between projects. *Comments* are also a form of user-generated story.
+A story represents an activity associated with an object in the Asana system.
+Stories are generated by the system whenever users take actions such as creating or assigning tasks, or moving tasks between projects.
+"Comments" are also a form of user-generated story.
 </span>

 </section>